 Every time an email is sent with a bad subject line, a baby seal dies.
 This is sad.
 Save the baby seals!
 Use good subject lines!

-Links – ease of use changes behavior.
+Links to the EXACT content or subject because ease of use changes behavior.

 Ease of use changes behavior.
 Without links people will NOT click through to see the work that has been done.

 It is rare that an email goes out that is truly not about SOMETHING that should be linked.
 Yes exceptions occur, but they are rare exceptions.
+Link to what you are talking about.
+Or don’t waste other people’s time if you are just that lazy.

+Think about it.
 It is not your coworker’s responsibility to overcome your unwillingness to copy/paste a link from a site you are probably looking at when you sent the email!

-Numbered Lists – organize the information
+Numbered Lists – organize your information.

-The value of forcing yourself to use numbered lists is that the sender (you) must organize your thoughts before confusing everyone else.
+Numbered lists with priority 1 being first – The value of forcing yourself to use numbered lists is that the sender (you) must organize your thoughts before confusing everyone else.
 It has been my experience that most people do not “order” bulleted lists but numbering makes them think about it.

 Use Short Paragraphs – with rare exceptions